a4lamber/EHRsdata-profiling/data_profiling_notes.md

 # Overview

 Data profiling is a way to have a first taste of what the data might look like.
 It is useful since it will inform us what the raw data is like so we could design our filtering and processing functions for those raw data better.
+Traditionally, data profiling is typically done with textutally.
+As the number of files increases, the textual solution becomes less clear.
+On the other hand, visual solution appears to be one of the solution to represent and profile the data better.
 Therefore, this project is to design a data profiling tool to better understand what the data might look like.

+## Pre-req

+There are two ways to categorize data, and these are
+- statistically categorization
+- data structure

 You could subcategorize the data based on their characteristics statistically
 ```mermaid